poornimasewak/Burpp-Project/README.md

 # Burpp
-A food app where a user can search for any cuisine/food/ingredient and restaurants and recipes featuring what you've typed in will populate.
+A one-stop food app that caters to everyday food indecision.
+This app will allow you to search for any cuisine/ingredient and will cleanly display all of your available dine-in or cooking options nearby.

 Our App:
 We were all very passionate about food and eating but we also recognized that we live in a fast-paced world and needed a food app that could keep up with our constant indecision.
 By putting recipes and restaurants side-by-side, it will allow the user the freedom to change their mind on a whim.